tensfeldt/openNCAreport/README.md

 #### Example analysis script

-An example of using the {openNCAreport} workflow can be seen in the "basic_walkthrough" vignette, which can be viewed (after installing the package) with `vingette("basic_walkthrough")`.
+An example of using the {openNCAreport} work flow can be seen in the "basic_walkthrough" vignette, which can be viewed (after installing the package) with `vingette("basic_walkthrough")`.